-The Reston Chorale has excited audiences with its musical excellence and versatility for 50 years.
+The Reston Chorale has excited audiences with its musical excellence and versatility for more than 50 years.
 The Chorale was established to provide Western Fairfax County and the Greater Washington Metropolitan Area with the finest in choral music performance produced by amateur and professional musicians from the community.
 The mission of The Reston Chorale is to promote community interest and participation in, and enjoyment of, choral music.
+To support a full creative life for all, The Reston Chorale commits to championing policies and practices of cultural equity that empower a just, inclusive, diverse community.

 The Chorale has performed throughout the greater Washington DC area in such venues as the John F. Kennedy Center, Wolf Trap, the George Mason University Center for the Performing Arts and the Rachel M. Schlesinger Concert Hall and Arts Center.
 In addition, the Chorale has been featured several times with the Fairfax Symphony Orchestra and has sung with the Arlington, Alexandria, Prince William and Virginia Chamber orchestras.
 On the lighter side, the Chorale's annual Reston Pops concerts, featuring jazz and popular standards, have become a community tradition.
 For almost a decade, The Reston Chorale has joined the annual Holiday Tree Lighting at The Reston Town Center.
 The focal point of this event has been the Chorale, joined by a brass quintet, leading the revelers in singing holiday songs and carols.
 It has become a favorite way to begin the seasonal celebration.